 Mr. Anderson’s representative matters include:

-- Lead trial counsel for major network firewall manufacturer in RAND royalty rate (IEEE 802.11 standard) trial in United States District Court for Northern District of Illinois.
+- Lead trial counsel for major network firewall manufacturer in RAND royalty rate (IEEE 802.11 standard) trial in U.S. District Court for Northern District of Illinois.

-- Lead trial counsel for major computer manufacturer in computer hard drive patent infringement jury trial in United States District Court for the Eastern District of Texas.
+- Lead trial counsel for major computer manufacturer in computer hard drive patent infringement jury trial in U.S. District Court for the Eastern District of Texas.

-- Lead trial counsel for international computer chip manufacturer in patent infringement jury trial in United States District Court for the District of Massachusetts.
+- Lead trial counsel for international computer chip manufacturer in patent infringement jury trial in U.S. District Court for the District of Massachusetts.

-- Argued on behalf of auto parts manufacturer in patent infringement appeal in United States Court of Appeal for the Federal Circuit.
+- Argued on behalf of auto parts manufacturer in patent infringement appeal in U.S. Court of Appeal for the Federal Circuit.
 Chamberlain Group v.
-Lear Corporation, 516 F. 3d 1331.
+Lear Corporation, 516 F. 3d 1331

 - Lead trial counsel for drug/device manufacturer in HIV antibody blood screening product liability trial before New Jersey jury and on appeal.